-Turning Frustration Metrics into Actionable Insights.
+Turning Frustration Signals into Actionable Insights.

 Rage Clicks are indexed by FullStory when users repeatedly click (or tap) on a specific section of your web site or app.
 If you're new to Rage Clicks, they are moments of excessive clicking or tapping by users on your web site (or app) that get indexed in FullStory.
-While session replay can't pick up on mouse slamming, keyboard pounding, exasperated muttering, or other physical abuse of computer hardware, clicking multiple times on a specific element on your site may be the nearest digital equivalent.
+While session replay can't pick up on mouse slamming, keyboard pounding, exasperated muttering, or other physical abuse of computer hardware, clicking multiple times on a specific element on your site is the nearest digital equivalent.
 Rapid-fire clicks on your site can be a clear signal of a frustrated computer user.

 Rage Clicks are the virtual equivalent of mashing an unresponsive button on a vending machine—only it's a mouse button.
 Rage clicks are a digital signal of a user's annoyance with your site's UX.